 But if you’re using registrar DNS services, you’ll have to get a little more involved to successfully transfer your domain.
 But don’t worry—we’ll walk you through the process.

 Here’s the important part: You must complete the next 4 steps BEFORE clicking the link on the approval email that we will send you once the transfer purchase is complete.
 This is because you cannot modify the name servers once we fully submit the transfer to the registry.
 By making the necessary changes before the request is sent, you can avoid unnecessary downtime on your site.

-4. At this point you should be able to resolve DNS both at your old name servers and at Name.com’s name servers.
+At this point, you should be able to resolve DNS both at your old name servers and at Name.com’s name servers.
 If you are unable to do so, go back through the process and recheck your steps until it resolves for both.

 Now that you’ve done your due diligence, go back to that transfer approval email and click the link, allowing us to approve the transfer.